b-a-r-u-n/task-21/README.md

 This code snippet is demonstrating the use of an object in JavaScript to represent a car with properties like name, model, and year.

+# Problem 4

+This code snippet is filtering out the prime numbers from the array `arr` which contains numbers from 1 to 100.